SalomePlatform/adao/doc/en/theory.rst

 the observations, with *a priori* system physical and mathematical knowledge, embedded in numerical models.
 The goal is to obtain the best possible estimate of the system real state and of its stochastic properties.
-Note that this real state (or "*true state*") can not be reached, but can only be estimated.
+Note that this real state (or "*true state*") cannot usually be reached, but can only be estimated.
 Moreover, despite the fact that the used information are stochastic by nature, data assimilation provides deterministic techniques in order to perform very efficiently the estimation.